-At June 30, 2020, active UCRP members included 134,953 employees at the University's ten campuses, five medical centers, Lawrence Berkeley National Laboratory and Hastings College of the Law.
+At June 30, 2022, active UCRP members included 134,900 employees at the University's 10 campuses, five medical centers, Lawrence Berkeley National Laboratory (LBNL) and Hastings.

 The Vice President - Human Resources of the University carries out administrative duties delegated by the President for the day-to-day management and operation of UCRP.
-These duties include conducting policy research, implementing changes to the UCRP plan document and regulations to preserve the UCRP's qualification under the IRC and overseeing the recordkeeping and accounting functions and the receipt and disbursement of UCRP assets to eligible members, their beneficiaries and survivors.
+These duties include conducting policy research, implementing changes to the UCRP plan document and regulations to preserve UCRP's qualification under the IRC, and overseeing the recordkeeping and accounting functions and the receipt and disbursement of UCRP assets to eligible members, their beneficiaries and survivors.

 Summary plan descriptions are updated periodically to reflect legislative, Plan and administrative changes.
-These booklets are available online on UCnet (https://ucnet.universityofcalifornia.edu/compensation-and-benefits/index.html) or through the local Benefits Offices.
+These booklets are available online on UCnet (https://ucnet.universityofcalifornia.edu/compensation-and-benefits/index.html) or through the local benefits offices.